RachadQ/YorkU2020/README.md

 * [Itec 2210:](#itec-2210)

 ## General info
-This project is all my Assignments from my first academic term at York University and assignments that I did.
+This project is all my courses from my first academic term at York University and assignments that I did.

 ## Itec 1000:
 <b>Introduction to Information Technology</b>